splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-sumologic-integration.rst

 Sumo Logic configuration
 ---------------------------

-From the main dashboard, select **Manage** then **Connections.**
+From the main dashboard, select :guilabel:`Manage`, and then :guilabel:`Connections`.

 .. image:: /_images/spoc/Sumo2.png
    :alt: sumo2

    sumo2

-Add a new Connection.
+Add a new connection:

 .. image:: /_images/spoc/Sumo3.png
    :alt: sumo3

    sumo3

-Select the **Webhook** connection type.
+Select the :guilabel:`Webhook` connection type.

 .. image:: /_images/spoc/Sumo4.png
    :alt: sumo4

    sumo4

 Give the connection a name and description and paste in the URL you got from the Splunk On-Call portal.
 No Authorization Header is needed.

 Copy the following JSON payload and paste it into the “Payload” box: